 If you have a metal or tile roof you can also run into problems.
 Loose tiles are often dangerous projectiles when propelled by hurricane force winds.
 These can then cause more damage to your roof.
 Many homes have porches that have been added on over the years.
-By their nature, these are often not as robust as the rest of the home and can provide a toe hold for the storm’s fury.
-Metal sheeting, metal tiles and other roof top items like vents, covers, and chimneys need to be maintained as well.
-Loose chimney and other flashing can allow water to penetrate the home and can cause mold, weaken drywall and cause it to fail as well.
+By their nature, these are often not as robust as the rest of the home and can provide a toehold for the storm’s fury.
+Metal sheeting, metal tiles and other rooftop items like vents, covers, and chimneys need to be maintained as well.
+Loose chimney and other flashing can allow water to penetrate the home, leading to mold, and weaken drywall, causing it to fail as well.

-Chip Ezzo of Chip’s Roofing, in Berthoud, CO, spent the first 12 years of his 20 plus years in the roofing trade working in storm-prone areas of Florida.
+Chip Ezzo of Chip’s Roofing, in Berthoud, CO, spent his first 12 years in the roofing trade working in storm-prone areas of Florida.
 His basic advice to homeowners is to have their roofs inspected regularly.
-He also said “Both metal roofs and shingle roofs can withstand severe storms if they are properly installed and well maintained.
+He also claims, “Both metal roofs and shingle roofs can withstand severe storms if they're properly installed and well maintained.
 Standing seam metal roofs hold up a bit better than Pro-Panels because the screws are protected.
 I have seen damage range from missing shingles and panels to the complete loss of plywood sheathing, it just depends on the storm and how well your roof is built.
 Here in Colorado, we build to high wind standards, just like many areas in Florida.
-One big difference to various levels of a roof’s performance lie in the level of experience of the installer, and how roofs are inspected during construction.
+One big difference to various levels of a roof’s performance lies in the level of experience of the installer, and how roofs are inspected during construction.
 We had four required inspections during the builds in Florida, while here in Colorado a lot of areas only require one final inspection.
 Less skilled or reputable builders may cut corners that inspectors can’t see.
 This can lead to problems down the road.”

-So far we have talked about roof coverings, but serious failures of roofs often have little to do with what is on top, but rather how all of it is put together.
-Modern codes in severe storm areas require the use of tie-downs and straps or brackets that hold the rafters to the walls and the walls to the foundations.
-These codes are much like seismic codes for earthquake prone areas.
+So far we have talked about roof coverings, but serious roofing failures often have little to do with what is on top, but rather how all of it is put together.
+Modern codes in severe storm areas require the use of tie-downs and straps or brackets that hold the rafters to the walls and the walls to the foundations, much like seismic codes for earthquake prone areas.
 When storms are severe, hurricane force winds can reduce the pressure above a roof, lifting the roof.
-This is called the Bernoulli effect and has turned many homes into open-air structures.
+This Bernoulli effect has turned many homes into open-air structures.
 If your home is old, the rafters may be simply toe-nailed to the wall’s top plates.
 This simple building method does not provide much resistance to uplift that keeps a roof on during severe conditions.

 Most catastrophic failures in intense storms are due to some variation of losing the roof sheathing, with or without the rafters attached.
 The gable ends of homes are especially vulnerable.
-Once this layer is gone, water from wind driven rain can completely destroy the homes interior.
+Once this layer is gone, water from wind-driven rain can completely destroy the home's interior.
 Often the loss of the ceiling joists or trusses will cause a cascade failure of the walls as well.
-Another problem that occurs with the loss of the roofs sheathing is that it allows the wind to get a better grip on the home and can cause walls and other areas of roofing to “blow out.”
+Another problem is that loss of the roof's sheathing allows the wind to get a better grip on the home and can cause walls and other areas of roofing to “blow out.”
 If you are re-roofing, it is a good ideal to add additional fasteners to the decking prior to installing the roof covering.
 Tie straps and additional structural elements can often be added in attic spaces as well.
-While these measures can improve the home’s strength, and reduce potential storm damage, they may fall short of current local building codes.
+While these measures may improve the home’s strength, and reduce potential storm damage, they might fall short of current local building codes.